dylan-lang/opendylan/CONTRIBUTING.rst

-If you are looking for ideas on how you can contribute to Open Dylan or what others might find useful, please see our `list of projects in the Ope Dylan wiki
+If you are looking for ideas on how you can contribute to Open Dylan or what others might find useful, please see our `list of projects in the Open Dylan wiki
 <https://github.com/dylan-lang/opendylan/wiki>`_.
 If you
 have something in mind that isn't there, feel free to `talk with us <http://opendylan.org/community/>`_.